 With this information, we may estimate alpha on the basis of a statistical analysis of the rather limited data.
-In order to estimate the damage factor, a full factorial design on track length flooded and damage estimates was used to generate all possible combinations of damage reported and track length flooded.
-This results in the following table:
+To estimate the damage factor, a full factorial design on track length flooded and damage estimates was used to generate all possible combinations of damage reported and track length flooded (see Table 4.2).